Capone-N-Noreaga

-Capone-N-Noreaga (also known as C-N-N) are an American hip hop duo formed in 1995 from Queens, New York.
+Capone-N-Noreaga (also known as C-N-N) is an American hip hop duo formed in 1995 from Queens, New York.
 The duo features East Coast rappers Capone and N.O.R.E.

 History

 In October 1995, Capone-N-Noreaga appeared in The Source magazine's "Unsigned Hype" column.
 In 1996, the duo secured a recording contract with Neil Levine's Penalty Recordings.
 In 1996, before the group's debut album was completed, Capone was jailed for a parole violation, and Noreaga finished their debut album The War Report, with the help of various fellow New York City hip-hop acts, including Mobb Deep and Tragedy Khadafi.
 The album was met with critical and commercial acclaim; it also saw the group partake in the conflict between Death Row Records and Bad Boy Entertainment, making it a more widespread East Coast/West Coast rivalry, responding to West Coast hip hop duo Tha Dogg Pound's single "New York, New York", with their own rendition of "L.A L.A".